-Wash the peppers well.
-I adapted the recipe for dehydrated peppers, but please feel free to use fresh when they are in season!
+I adapted this recipe to use dehydrated peppers, but please feel free to use fresh when they are in season!

 Leave as many seeds in as you dare, depending on how hot your peppers are and how hot you like it!
 I probably ended up using about half of the seeds as these are very hot peppers.

 Toss the peppers into a quart jar along with half an onion chopped and several whole garlic cloves (I used 6, but you can never have enough garlic in my mind!).

-Put in 2 tablespoons kosher or sea salt (not iodized).
+Put 2 tablespoons kosher or sea salt (not iodized) into the jar with the peppers and onions.

 Fill the jar most of the way with water, but leave an inch or so of space at the top.
 Use a long spoon or chopstick to stir the the brine well to help dissolve all the salt.